Downsides of agile methodology

-- No waste.
-There are many things which can be called waste in software development.
+No waste.
+There are many things that can be called waste in software development.
 Those include unnecessary functions and unclear requirements, overwhelming documentation and overloading developers with tasks.
 Lean development aims at eliminating such wasteful practices;

-- Quality built work.
-This is achieved by automating certain processes, reducing wait states and getting constant feedback which can be taken into consideration;
+Quality-built work.
+This is achieved by automating certain processes, reducing wait states, and receiving constant feedback that can be taken into consideration;

-- Fast product delivery.
-Lean methodology addresses the question of issues which slow down teamwork which can be solved with the aim to increase productivity.
-The easiest solution is to simplify the tasks for the developers, but there are other issues which can be found across teams;
+Fast product delivery.
+Lean methodology addresses the question of issues that slow down teamwork.
+The easiest solution is to simplify the tasks for the developers, but there are other issues that can be found across teams;

-- Optimizing as a Whole.
-Instead of addressing one issue and wasting time to solve it, Lean programming suggests optimizing the whole work environment as a whole which might prevent problems.
+Optimizing the whole thing.
+Instead of addressing one issue and wasting time to solve it, Lean programming suggests optimizing the work environment as a whole, which might prevent problems.

-We tried to break down the main ideas of what agile methodology is and present every detail which might be important while considering agile project management as a main approach of your project.
+We tried to break down the main ideas of what Agile methodology is and present every detail that might be important while considering Agile project management as the main approach for your project.
 It is extremely important to choose the right way of managing a team as it influences successful performance and regular results.
-With various agile techniques it is possible to find the right way of implementing agile methodology into your current situation while considering important features and individual characteristics of a work environment you have.
+With various Agile techniques, it is possible to find the right way of implementing Agile methodology into your current situation while considering important features and individual characteristics of the work environment you have.